-Four months after the release of Windows 8, Apple has finally updated Boot Camp Assistant to add support for Windows 8.
-Yes, Boot Camp 5.0.5033 includes drivers for Windows 7 as well as Windows 8.
+Weeks after the release of Windows 10, Apple has finally updated Boot Camp Assistant to add support for Windows 10.
+Yes, the latest version of Boot Camp is fully compatible with Windows 10.

 If you have no idea about Boot Camp, it’s an assistant software available on OS X Lion and Mountain Lion to help users easily partition the hard drive, prepare bootable Windows media, and then install Windows alongside your existing Mac.